INTERSECT-SDK/python-sdk/docs/contributing.rst

 Installing for package development
 ----------------------------------

 Follow the steps discussed in this section to install the intersect-sdk package in a Python development environment.
-First, install Python and PDM on your local machine.
+First, install Python and UV on your local machine.
 See the :doc:`installation` page for more details.
 Next, clone the sdk repository as follows:

 .. code-block:: bash